mnowrouz/Conjur_Policy_Reference/Policy/README.md

 *  Keep each nested policy small and focused
 *  Avoid deeply nested policies unless necessary
 *  Use version control for all your policy files
+*  Store each policy file in a folder that matches the policy it defines.
+For example, a policy named webapp should be saved in policies/webapp/webapp.yml to reflect its location in the policy tree.

 ---